ShamsUlAzeem/konduit-serving-demo/docs.md

 The above configuration converts an image file sent to the server into a 28x28 n-dimensional array and logs the output to the console and then passes it to an ONNX model for final output.

-## Konduit CLI
-A user friendly command line interface to interact with konduit-serving.
-Convenient to be used for launching deployments, predicting outputs, inspecting servers and stopping them.

 ## Supported model types

 ### ONNX